 Endometriosis and Fertility

-With the bloom of Daffodils in early spring, it is the beginning of Endometriosis Awareness Month.
-It is time to shine some light on endometriosis and its sister condition, adenomyosis.
 If you have Endometriosis, you are not alone - it affects 1 in 10 women and those assigned female at birth; however, this figure may be higher as the condition remains underdiagnosed.
-Care teams routinely provide fertility treatment to women affected by this condition.
+Care teams routinely provide fertility treatment to women affected by endometriosis and its sister condition, adenomyosis.
 Let’s explore some of the key issues about this condition to raise awareness.

 What are Endometriosis and Adenomyosis?

 Endometriosis is a benign condition where cells similar to the cells of the womb's lining (endometrium) become implanted outside the lining of the womb.
 This can be in the ovary (forming chocolate cysts or endometrioma), around the womb, within the muscle layer of the womb, fallopian tubes, in the lining of the pelvis and abdomen (peritoneum), vagina, bowel or bladder.
 While the awareness about Endometriosis has increased in the last few years, little is known about its sister condition- adenomyosis.
 Adenomyosis is a condition where cells similar to the cells of the lining of the womb implant within the wall of the womb (muscle layer).
 It is also called Endometriosis of the womb.

 With every menstrual cycle, the lining of the womb and the endometriosis tissues change in response to the hormones.
 Whilst the cells of the lining of the womb are shed out in the form of menstrual blood, there is no outlet for the endometriosis tissue.
 As a result, the endometriosis lesions cause inflammation, pain and scarring.
 In adenomyosis, the muscle layer of the womb reacts to these uninvited guest cells of the lining of the womb and enlarges in size along with cyst formation.